fusepool/patents-reengineering/README.md

 An XSLT 2.0 processor to transform, and some configuring to change defaults.

 ## What can it do?
+Currently it does two types of transformations: patents and classifications.
+The patents are based on the MAREC standard which is a superset of the patents from EP, US, JP, WO offices.
+The classifications are based on ECLA (and soon to be on CPC).

-Currently it handles bibliogrpahic-data: publication and application references, priority-claims, technical-data (classifications), parties (applicants, inventors, assignees).
+From patents, it transforms bibliogrpahic-data, publication and application references, priority-claims, technical-data (classifications), parties (applicants, inventors, assignees), claims.

 ## What is inside?